gfoury/UX305FA-DSDT-Patch/README.md

 Copy `build/*.aml` to the `EFI/CLOVER/ACPI/patched` directory.

-Make sure that your Clover plist has `DropOem` set.
-The file `build/config.plist` is suitable to copy to `EFI/CLOVER/config.plist`.
+You need a Clover `config.plist` that matches these patches in the ACPI/DSDT/Fixes section, and *without* `DropOem`.
+Copy `build/config.plist` to `EFI/CLOVER/config.plist`.

 ## Installing drivers and tools